Research at Rensselaer's School of Engineering

 Graduate students and Research

 Many SoE undergraduates participate in research experience.
 Research exposes our undergraduates to complex open-ended problems, state-of-the art, facilities, and the opportunity to interact with world-class faculty.
 Through research our students meet and network with bright people from all over the world, expanding their academic and cultural horizons.
 They learn to think critically, analyze data, and communicate their ideas to audiences.
 Each year we celebrate exceptional undergraduate research at a symposium.
-The new Summer Arch initiative as well as the new externally funded REU programs promise to expand these research opportunities even further.
+The Arch initiative as well as the new externally funded REU programs promise to expand these research opportunities even further.
 The Biomedical Engineering Department at Rensselaer is leading a prestigious undergraduate research program in the area of Bioengineering and Bio-manufacturing.
 See more at: http://bme.rpi.edu/reu.

 Funding: Research in the School of Engineering is funded by the federal government agencies (NSF, NIH, DOE, DARPA, DoD, NASA, AFOSR, ONR, and other), NY State and local agencies, industry partners, and many private foundations.